liamzdenek/hiive-application/memory-bank/systemPatterns.md

    - Define all infrastructure components in TypeScript using AWS CDK
    - Enable version control of infrastructure
    - Facilitate reproducible deployments
+   - Use AWS CDK constructs for better abstraction

 2. **Immutable Infrastructure**
    - Create new resources rather than modifying existing ones